bgctw/Bigleaf.jl/docs/src/walkthrough.md

 (where $z_{0m}$ is the roughness length for momentum) and then increases exponentially with height.
 The shape of the wind profile further depends on the stability conditions of the air above the canopy.
-In `Bigleaf.jl`, a wind profile can be calculated assuming an exponential increase with height, which is affected by atmospheric stability.
+In `BigLeaf.jl`, a wind profile can be calculated assuming an exponential increase with height, which is affected by atmospheric stability.
 Here, we calculate wind speed at heights of 22-60m in steps of 2m.
 As expected, the gradient in wind speed is strongest close to the surface and weaker at greater heights: